 A person accused of embezzlement can also use the following as defense:

 - If the accused is be able to show that he or she acted in good faith, thinking that he or she had a right to the property in question.

 - If the accused is able to prove that it was actually someone else who committed the crime.
 This is especially common in cases involving theft in the workplace.

 - Other defenses that may be available in an embezzlement case include insufficient evidence, duress, entrapment, and incapacity.

 A careful and thorough investigation can help reveal the truth as to who actually committed the act of embezzlement and may vindicate a person wrongfully accused.

 Discuss Your Embezzlement Charges with an Orange County Attorney

 The prosecution always has the burden of proof in a criminal case, and it is required to prove its case beyond a reasonable doubt.
 A seasoned defense attorney can help the accused not only by making sure the prosecution complies with all legal requirements, but also by actively pursuing all possible defenses.
-Our Irvine embezzlement lawyers at the Law Firm of Pilchman & Kay, P.L.C. will be glad to schedule an appointment to discuss the details of your situation.
+Our Irvine embezzlement lawyers at the Law Office of Pilchman & Kay, A Professional Law Corporation, will be glad to schedule an appointment to discuss the details of your situation.

 We represent people accused of crimes throughout Orange County and other nearby areas.
 You can reach us at (949) 558-0042 or contact us online to schedule a free consultation.